AlphaKelpie/Little_Programs/README.md

 At the end it cleans the cache and prints all the packagest that have been outdated yet and upgrades ```not_upgrade.txt``` file.

 **Beware**: the upgrade of the still outdated packages could be download anyway.
 The script is not able to delete them.
 I suggest to use CCleaner or other programs when the code has finished.

+## Ansi_style.py

+### Guide of shell's output

+This code prints on shell texts with different colors, backgrownd, and style.
+It uses ANSI escape sequence.

+- Changes text color;
+- Changes backgrownd color;
+- Changes text and backgrownd;
+- Changes (text) color 8-bit;
+- Changes style.

+Some sequences are not supported on Mac Terminal app.